Green chemistry metrics: Reaction mass efficiency

 Reaction mass efficiency, together with all metrics mentioned above, shows the “greenness” of a reaction but not of a process.
 Neither metric takes into account all waste produced.
 For example, these metrics could present a rearrangement as “very green” but fail to address any solvent, work-up, and energy issues that make the process less attractive.

 Effective mass efficiency

-A metric similar to reaction mass efficiency is the effective mass efficiency, as suggested by Hudlicky et al. It is defined as the percentage of the mass of the desired product relative to the mass of all non-benign reagents used in its synthesis.
+A metric similar to reaction mass efficiency is the effective mass efficiency.
+It is defined as the percentage of the mass of the desired product relative to the mass of all non-benign reagents used in its synthesis.
 The reagents here may include any used reactant, solvent or catalyst.